-- A. SNA Landscape Panel: Should be planted with trees comprising a mix of species for the entire length of the SNA.
+- A. SNA Landscape Panel: Should be planted with a mix of tree species for the entire length of the SNA.
 Tree planting in the Landscape Panel should adhere to the following guidance: - i.
-Tree species should consist of three to five species selected from the Volume I urban design guidelines within the Category III and IV deciduous tree tables. - ii.
+Tree species should consist of four to seven species per SNA selected from the Volume I urban design guidelines within the Category III and IV deciduous tree tables.
+Species should be distinct from those recommended in the adjacent CBCs to highlight the change from CBC to SNA. - ii.
 The pattern of tree planting should be mixed and arranged such that no more than five trees of the same species are planted consecutively. - B. SNA Planting Zone: Should comprise a diverse mix of tree species in an organic, naturalistic arrangement to maximize opportunities afforded by this extra-wide space.
-Tree planting in the Planting Zone should adhere to the following guidance: - i.
-Trees should comprise a mix of deciduous and evergreen species (the mix should consist of 75% native deciduous species and 25% native evergreen species). - ii.
-Tree species should be selected from tree lists published by the County's Urban Forest Management Division, available in the PFM. - iii.
+Tree planting in the Planting Zone should adhere to the following guidance: - Trees should comprise a mix of deciduous and evergreen species (the mix should consist of 75% native deciduous species and 25% native evergreen species).
+Evergreens should be used to provide some degree of year-round privacy and sense of enclosure. - ii.
+Species should be selected from tree lists published in the PFM by UFMD. - iii.
 Trees should be planted with irregular spacing in a natural/organic arrangement.
-While the spacing may be irregular, the tree density should achieve as close to 100% tree canopy as possible.
+While the spacing may be irregular, trees should still be densely planted.

-See Chapter 5 for additional details and for cross-sections depicting the Landscape Panel and Planting Zone (Sections 5A and 5C).
+See Chapter 5 for additional details and cross-sections depicting the Landscape Panel and Planting Zone along the Richmond Highway Transit Boulevard (Sections 5A and 5C).